yuyichung/tipidy-tips/networking.md

 - route: Displays and allows users to manipulate system's network routing
 - iptables: Manipulates access filters for the system (e.g. firewall config)
 - named: Domain Name Server for Linux
+- tcpdump: Very useful packet listener, see http://www.slashroot.in/packet-capturing-tcpdump-command-linux for details)